itamarst/eliot/presentations/scientific-logging/presentation.md

 ---

+class: middle

-# Problem #2: Your code is slow
+# Problem #2:

-* The calculation takes 12 hours—why?
+# Why is your code slow?

 ---